 Why does it work so well?
 Part of the answer is certainly encapsulated in Joe’s neat description, probably because in the concert setting, the band needs to communicate not just with each other, but with the audience.
 They must focus energy outwards.
 Now given most of the musicians remained seated in performance, we’re not talking on-stage gyrations and star-jumps here.
 But Peter Gabriel’s charismatic (and enigmatic) presence, augmented by costumes and props, certainly provided a theatrical visual focus.
 The performance, the music, reaches out… and connects.

-From the rich opening mellotron chord of “The Knife” where the audience roars welcoming approval, the energy flow between players and listeners (then and now, concert hall or lounge room) is juiced with immediacy and that special ‘without a net’ feel that all great live albums have.
+From the rich opening mellotron chord of “Watcher of the Skies” where the audience roars welcoming approval, the energy flow between players and listeners (then and now, concert hall or lounge room) is juiced with immediacy and that special ‘without a net’ feel that all great live albums have.
 Whereas the measured development in the studio version is brooding, here the tension builds palpably to herald Gabriel’s entrance.
 I’d have to admit that Pete actually sounds a little restrained at first, but the guitar/bass crunch carries the momentum grandly.

 “Get ‘em out by Friday” rollicks along, swinging between the quieter, narrative sections and the prancing power of the instrumental parts.
 Tony Banks battery of keyboards hold it all together as Gabriel sings of unscrupulous property development and human misery in a variety of character voices.